-This notification applies to New Jersey American Water customers in the following communities (Communities with an asterisk purchase water from New Jersey American Water.):
+The temporary treatment change applies to New Jersey American Water customers in the following communities.
+(Communities with an asterisk purchase water from New Jersey American Water.)

 When will the change take place?

 The change will take place beginning February 12, 2018, and will continue through the end of March.
 When completed, we will transition back to chloramines.
 Any updates to the schedule will be posted to our website (select Alerts on the homepage).

 How often do you perform this system maintenance program?

 Yes.
 Both are approved methods of disinfection by the NJ Department of Environmental Protection.

 Will I notice a change in my water service?